Some time ago, I reported you about our experiences while cutting the first princess-cuts, in order to obtain the new AGS-0-cut-grade.

 1. The grading system

-proportions, polish and symmetry, the new grade will have three different factors:
+Where the current cut-grade consists of the following three factors, proportions, polish and symmetry, the new grade will have three different factors:

 - Light performance

 - Proportion factors

 1.1.
 Proportion factors